guoyang9/class-imbalance-VQA/README.md

 python main.py --loss-fn Plain --name test-VQA --eval-only
 ```
 ## Citation
+Please cite the following article if you find this code helpful:
 ```
 @article{rescale-vqa,
   title={Loss Re-scaling VQA: Revisiting the Language Prior Problem from a Class-imbalance View},